Blog →

 · Updated on

 Sometimes you need to take particular actions for different groups of customers.
 Handling these exceptions can be difficult as your company grows.
-Without an automized system working on your behalf, it's easy to make mistakes.
+Without an automated system working on your behalf, it's easy to make mistakes.

 With Missive, companies can create groups within their contact books.
 These are very useful tools for segmentation.
 But even more helpful is the ability to create workflows using these groups or individual contacts as conditions to trigger automatic actions.

-It might sound a little cryptic.
-So let me break it down a little.
 Imagine you have a group of highly-select customers that require special attention and faster service.
 Instead of always having to be alert for when they contact you, with Missive, you can designate a group for them and then let it alert you when someone from this select cluster makes contact.

 The previous is an example of our powerful contact-based rules.
 We're going to explore three scenarios (instructions included) on how you too can leverage this feature.